pradeep-vishnu/pyspace/README.md

 All you need is a Wifi-router, IP address of the client, Raspberry Pi4, MPU9250 and a Python IDE (I used Pycharm).

-Load the server code into Raspberry pi and make your PC as client.
+Tip : Load the server code into Raspberry pi and make your PC as client.

 Watch this video below for more information. : https://youtu.be/WDkc80XHgts